Updated: Oct 31, 2020

 But the right way to respond to such negativity is by ignoring it.

-Give yourself a favour and start enjoying the way you naturally look.
+Give yourself a favor and start enjoying the way you naturally look.

 People can spot confidence from a mile away, and if you happen to be exuding it, people won’t care about your looks and won’t give you a hard time about it.